fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

     we add a check in our driver to detect these and perform point multiplication on the host if needed.
 Corner case tests confirm this code works as expected.

- 3. We mask PCIe latency by allowing MSM operations to start while points are being streamed in batches from the host.
-When a result is being processed we are also able to start the MSM on the next batch.
+ 3. We mask PCIe latency and host-post-processing by allowing MSM operations to start while points are being streamed in batches from the host.
+When a result is being processed, we are also able to start the MSM on the next batch.
+This masks out the host post-processing latency for all but the last batch.

  4. Multiplier optimizations in the Barrett reduction algorithm so that constants require less FPGA resources.